piever/LabMeeting260219/markdown.md

 --
 - Custom array type to incorporate photometry or recordings in tables --
-- Toolkit to build web apps following "data flow"
+- Toolkit to build web apps (either locally or on a server) following "data flow"

+---

+# Will it work on my data?

+Even though in the presentation I will mainly use publicly available example datasets, this toolkit has been used in the lab for:

+- freely-moving and head-fixed rodent behavior
+    - bulk imaging
+    - electro-physiology

+- human behavior
+    - questionnaire data

+- fly behavior

 ---